 Forward foreign currency exchange contracts are OTC contracts entered into by the ICAV and represent a firm commitment to buy or sell an underlying currency, at a specified value and point in time based upon an agreed or contracted quantity.
 The realised/unrealised gain or loss is equal to the difference between the value of the contract at the onset and the value of the contract at settlement date/period end date and is included in the statement of comprehensive income.
-The net loss on forward foreign currency exchange contracts recognised in the statement of comprehensive income was US\$3,018,709 (2020: net gain of US\$2,270,031).
+The net loss on forward foreign currency exchange contracts recognised in the statement of comprehensive income was US\$3,593,688 (2021: net loss of US\$3,018,709).